Check If a Number Is an Integer in Python

 # True

-float has the is_integer() method that returns True if the value is an integer and False otherwise.
+The float type provides an is_integer() method, which returns True if the value is an integer and False otherwise.

 f = 1.23